Sakurann/connect/openid-connect-self-issued-v2/openid-connect-self-issued-v2-1_0.md

 ## Relying Party Registration

 Each Relying Party must communicate, within the Self-Issued OpenID Provider Request, which metadata parameters it supports.
 If the Self-Issued OP and the RP mutually support a compatible set of parameters, the Self-Issued OP flow continues.
-If they do not, Self-Issued OP returns an error to the user.
+If they do not, Self-Issued OP returns an error.

 Note that in the Self-Issued OP flow no registration response is returned.
 A successful authentication response implicitly indicates that the registration parameters were accepted.